cooscoos/Hoive/README.md

 - play test

 ### Hoive base game
-- Spiders are bugged and can move <3 distance!
-It's because they can backtrack and leave the hive.
-Solve this another day.
 - Spiral decoder is broken because always assumes hex (0,0) has something in it.
 Need to be able to support an empty hex (0,0).
-Add test for spiral decoder.
+Add failing test for spiral decoder and fix.
+- Spiders are bugged (hehe) and can move <3 distance It's because they can backtrack and leave the hive.
+Check hive connection at each step.
+Same for ladybird but with below.

 ### Client

 - Write tests to probe local client's use of BoardActions and Req:: enums.

-Lower priority:
+### Server

+- Reinstate connection to db with pool
+- Test that db games / users are being wiped on leave.

+### Low priority

 - Try get http server working as an option. - have a flag / option for running an html server.
 Client advanced options.
 - Consider: Bevy, maybe with (egui)[https://github.com/emilk/egui] or Fyrox.
 - display you: for chat
 - fix colour of other players to random?

-### Server

-- reinstate connection to db with pool
-- test that db games / users are being wiped on leave.

-Lower priority:
-- have a flag / option for running an html server.
-- Option to select an empty game to join based on its id in websocket version so can play with friends
+- Option to select an empty game to join based on its id in websocket version so can play with friends on server

 ### Useful references